kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="tool-building-process"></a>
 ## The Tool-Building Process
-I asked around and did some Google searches to figure out the best way to do this.
-It took me about two days of working at night after the day job to get the files and folders to be either created or downloaded.
+I asked around and did some Google searches, trying to figure out the best way to do this.
+It took me two nights to get files and folders to either download or be created with a Node command.

-From there, I became ridiculously anal-retentive and spent four weeks (FOUR WEEKS) getting things to look and act how I wanted them to.
-This was mostly centered around the logging: what messages were sent to the terminal console as the app progressed, what color were they, etc.
+From there, I became ridiculously anal-retentive and spent three weeks (THREE WEEKS) getting things to look and act how I wanted them to.
+This was mostly centered around logging: what messages were sent to the terminal console as the app progressed, what it took to get them to appear in the proper order, etc.

 <a name="final-command"></a>
 ## The Final Command
-The end result of all this was `kdz`: a Node command that downloads files from a GitHub repo and also creates folders.
+The end result of all this was `kdz`: a Node command that downloads my standard project files from a GitHub repo, and it also creates files &amp; folders.
 All in a programmatic way.

-After you install it, typing `kdz` from anywhere in the terminal displays the help, which looks like this:
+After you install it, typing `kdz` from anywhere in the terminal runs the `--help` command and outputs this:

 {% prism markup %}
   Usage: kdz [options] [command]